We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 In calculating the size of your business, we apply articles 3 to 6 of the Annex to the Recommendation 2003/361/EC of the Commission of 6th May 2003 concerning the definition of micro, small and medium-sized enterprises.

-- Annual turnover is the income that a business received during the year in question from the sale of products and/or the provision of services.
+- Annual turnover is the income that a business received during the year in question from the sale of products or the provision of services (or both).

 - The balance sheet total refers to the gross assets of the company.